yoshiso/hypersync/README.md

 - Download fills at launch via REST API (max 2000 txs)
 - Start syncing fill via websocket realtime
 - All your fills will be stored into local database, currenly only sqlite3 is supported.
+- By default, db file is created on ./db.sqlite3

 ## Misc